Qualyyy/vscode-folder-template-generator/README.md

-# folder-template-generator README
+---

+# Folder Template Generator

-**folder-template-generator** is a Visual Studio Code extension that lets you quickly scaffold project folders and files from customizable templates, including variable substitution for project-specific values.
+**Folder Template Generator** is a Visual Studio Code extension that lets you quickly scaffold project folders and files from customizable templates, including variable substitution for project-specific values and optional template parts.

 ---